 * The latest Azure Kinect Sensor SDK (v1.3.0) can be found here.

 * The latest Azure Kinect Body Tracking SDK (v0.9.4) can be found here.

 * Older releases of Azure Kinect Body Tracking SDK can be found here.

 * Instructions how to install the body tracking SDK can be found here.

 * The K4A-asset may be purchased and downloaded in my online store.

 * The basic documentation is in the Readme-pdf file, in the package.

 * The K4A-asset online documentation is available here.

 * Many K4A-package tips, tricks and examples are available here.

 * If the Azure Kinect sensor cannot be started, because StartCameras()-method fails, please check again #6 in ‘How to run the demo scenes‘-section above.

 * If the body tracking stops working at run-time or the Unity editor crashes without notice, update to the latest version of the Body tracking SDK.
 This is a known bug in BT SDK v0.9.0.

-* If there are compilation errors in the console, or the demo scenes remain in ‘Waiting for users’-state, make sure you have installed the respective sensor SDKs, as well as the other needed components.
+* If there are compilation errors in the console, or the demo scenes remain in ‘Waiting for users’-state, make sure you have installed the respective sensor SDKs and the other needed components.
 Please also check, if the sensor is connected.